jashmin14/jashmin14/README.md

 Hi there! 👋

 I'm [Jashmin Thapa](https://github.com/jashmin14), an aspiring **Web Developer** with a deep passion for crafting beautiful, responsive, and user-friendly websites.
-I love turning ideas into reality through clean and efficient code.

 Currently, I’m focused on:
 - Strengthening my JavaScript and React knowledge.